 - Navigate to the Walk-Thrus App and select a Walk-Thru or create a new one

 - Click the Add Super Step Button

-- Select the Super Step type:
+- Select the Super Step type from among the following:

 Types of Super Steps

 - Redirect: Take the user to another page.
 Used to shorten the Walk-Thru process to a few steps.